University of Saskatchewan: Academics

-Ranking
+Rankings and reputation

 The University of Saskatchewan has placed in post-secondary school rankings.
-In the 2022 Academic Ranking of World Universities rankings, the university ranked 301–400 in the world and 13–17 in Canada.
-The 2023 QS World University Rankings ranked the university 458th in the world and 17th in Canada.
-The 2023 Times Higher Education World University Rankings placed the university 501–600 in the world, and 18–19 in Canada.
+In the 2023 Academic Ranking of World Universities rankings, the university ranked 301–400 in the world and 12–17 in Canada.
+The 2025 QS World University Rankings ranked the university 340th in the world and 14th in Canada.
+The 2024 Times Higher Education World University Rankings placed the university 351–400 in the world, and 16th in Canada.
 In U.S. News & World Report 2022–23 global university rankings, the university placed 441st, and 18th in Canada.
-In Maclean's 2023 rankings, Saskatchewan placed 13th in their Medical-Doctoral university category, and 22nd in their reputation ranking for Canadian universities.
+In Maclean's 2024 rankings, Saskatchewan placed 15th in their Medical-Doctoral university category, and 21st in their reputation ranking for Canadian universities.

+In February 2025, the University of Saskatchewan was identified as one of Saskatchewan's top 100 employers, based on employees having 'free access to the campus' extensive fitness facilities' and 21-week / 95% of salary maternity and parental leave benefits for 'all new parents'.

 Programs

 The University of Saskatchewan offers a wide variety of programs and courses.
 Agriculture and Bioresources, Arts and Science, Biotechnology, Edwards School of Business, Dentistry, Education, Engineering, Graduate and Postdoctoral Studies, Kinesiology, Law, Medicine, Nursing, Pharmacy and Nutrition, Physical Therapy and Veterinary Medicine.

 In addition, the university's affiliated colleges and Centre for Continuing and Distance Education offer degree programs, certificates, and training programs.
 Many affiliated colleges allow students to complete the first two years of a Bachelor of Science or Bachelor of Arts degree, and some offer full degrees in education, native studies, and theology.